BryanApellanes/bam.sys.console/README.md

 ```

 ## ConsoleCommand (Attribute)
-Adorn methods with the `ConsoleCommand` attribute that you want to be able to execute from the command line.
+To execute a command from the command line, adorn methods with the `ConsoleCommand` attribute.

 ```csharp